serverpod/serverpod/templates/serverpod_templates/github/workflows/deployment-docker.md

 Push your changes to the repository.

-To trigger the action, go to the "Actions" tab in your repository and click on the "Deploy to Docker" workflow.
+To manually trigger the action, go to the "Actions" tab in your repository and click on the "Deploy to Docker" workflow.
 Click on "Run workflow" and select the branch you want to deploy.

 ## Using the Serverpod Insights app